 The cost of solar energy has declined substantially, over 70% in the past decade.
 Because of that, the popularity of solar power systems has risen dramatically.

-However, is solar energy expensive?
-Today there are over 2 Million solar power systems installed on residential properties in the United States.
+Today, over 2 Million solar power systems are installed on residential properties in the United States.

 Even so, that is still just a small drop in the bucket.
 Less than 1% of the energy consumed in the entire country comes from solar panels.

 In fact, solar power has become the cheapest electricity in history, according to the International Energy Agency report in 2020.

 Solar Panel Installation Cost

 Converting sunlight into electricity with no moving parts is a much different enterprise than using turbines to generate power – such as coal, natural gas, and wind farms.
 Because they have no moving parts, solar panels for homes usually last a very long time, anywhere from 25-50 years or more.

 Each solar panel can cost from $1,000 to $2,000, depending on the quality of the panel and the company selling it.